FutureShockco/meeray/README.md

 4. Push to the branch
 5. Create a new Pull Request

+## Credits & Acknowledgments

+This project was originally forked from Avalon, but it has since undergone extensive modifications, improvements, and new features that make it a unique evolution of the original concept.

+We appreciate the foundation laid by the Avalon developers and acknowledge their contributions to the open-source community.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.